Withdrawal

 Dizziness

-• Duration: 2-12 days Cause: Light-headedness, dizziness or faintness are common.
+- Cause: Light-headedness, dizziness or faintness are common.
 After quitting, oxygen levels increase to normal which may cause dizziness.
-As a smoker, the carbon monoxide from the cigarette smoke prevented a healthy supply of oxygen from reaching your brain.
+For cigarette smokers, the carbon monoxide from the cigarette smoke prevented a healthy supply of oxygen from reaching your brain.

 Difficulty concentrating